In part 3 of this blog series, we’ll cover legal analytics data and reports for legal team management - namely, the chief legal officer, general...

 The perceived strategic gap becomes very evident when the CEOs were asked to rank their sitting general counsel against their ideal general counsel.
 When asked about “acting as a strategic business partner,” 75% said their ideal GC would – but only 55% said their current GC did currently.

-Conversely, 25% said their current GC “acts solely as a legal counselor and manager of legal risk,” but only 8% of CEOs wanted this.
+Conversely, 25% said their current GC “acts solely as a legal counsellor and manager of legal risk,” but only 8% of CEOs wanted this.

-First, the good news: If you have a modern matter management system in place, you will have quick access to the data you need to create simple, compelling visualizations.
+First, the good news: If you have a legal matter management software in place, you'll have quick access to the data you need to create simple, compelling visualizations.
 Xakia’s white paper, Best-in-Class Legal Reporting, can help you get started with practical advice and examples, including specific advice on reports for the C-suite.

-Now the other good news: If you do not yet have a modern matter management system, this can be an effective foundation for the “Justify Your Existence” conversation.
+Now the other good news: If you do not yet have a modern matter management system in place, this can be an effective foundation for the “Justify Your Existence” conversation.